Unifying attractor and non-attractor models of inflation under a single soft theorem: Discussion and conclusions

 \section{Discussion and conclusions}

-We have analyzed the squeezed limit of the non-Gaussian bispectrum in canonical single field inflation using tools that allow certain statements to all orders in slow roll parameters.
+We have analyzed the squeezed limit of the non-Gaussian bispectrum in canonical single field inflation using tools that allow certain statements to be valid at all orders in slow roll parameters.
 In particular, we have derived a consistency relation for the squeezed limit [c.f.
-Eq.~(\ref{our-result-2})] in co-moving coordinates for both, attractor and non-attractor backgrounds, valid as long as the third slow roll parameter $\eta'$ does not experiences sudden changes.
+Eq.~(\ref{our-result-2})] in co-moving coordinates for both, attractor and non-attractor backgrounds, which relies on the fact that the non-adiabatic pressure $\delta p_{\rm nad}$ remains suppressed and without sudden changes (in other words, that it stays small and slowly evolving), a necessary condition that can be realized for both, attractor and non-attractor models.
+Our approach, is limited to situations where this condition is satisfied, but subsequent work inspired by this article have studied how to apply our method to situations where $\delta p_{\rm nad}$ experiences sudden variations [see our discussion around Eq.~(\ref{phi-DL})].
 We have also analyzed the computation of the bispectrum's squeezed limit in the conformal Fermi coordinate frame, which gives access to the observable squeezed limit.
-In general, both attractor and non-attractor backgrounds leads to a suppressed amount of local non-Gaussianiy except for those cases in which $\eta'$ is momentarily large.
+In general, both attractor and non-attractor backgrounds leads to a suppressed amount of local non-Gaussianity, as long as the non-adiabatic pressure remains suppressed.
 As we saw, large local non-Gaussianity is not a direct consequence of being in a non-attractor background.
+Instead, it is due to the fact that the non-adiabatic pressure experiences sudden variations, as is the case with models where $\eta'$ is momentarily large.

 Our approach highlighted the important role of time diffeomorphisms in order to understand single field inflation in more general terms.
 As we saw, it is possible to organize perturbation theory in such a way that a time diffeomorphism does not take us away from co-moving gauge, allowing us to evade a well known obstruction of using time-diffeomorphism to study the consequences of residual diffeomorphisms~\cite{Hinterbichler:2012nm, Assassi:2012zq, Creminelli:2012qr, Hinterbichler:2013dpa}.
 This diffeomorphism coincides with the change of variables from co-moving coordinates to conformal Fermi coordinates, which allows the computation of observable $n$-point correlation functions.